Accounting & Financial Ops

 What tax deductions are available for startups like mine?

-Making the most of all your available tax deductions can save your company a pretty chunk of change come tax season.
+Making the most of available business tax deductions can save small businesses a significant amount of money during tax season.
 As a founder, it can be difficult to know what deductions are relevant to you.
-To help, Bench has compiled a list of 17 deductions that businesses can keep in mind, many of which may apply to your startup.
+To help, here is a list of possible deductions that businesses can keep in mind, many of which may apply to your startup.

 How much does it cost to file business taxes?